Bachelor of Clinical Exercise Physiology

 - We assume you will have a sound knowledge of NSW HSC-level (or equivalent) Mathematics plus Personal Development Health and Physical Education (PDHPE) and/or any two units of Science.
-It is recommended that you have knowledge of Chemistry.
+It is recommended that you have knowledge of Biology and/or Chemistry.

 - We offer introductory units in Chemistry and Mathematics for students who do not have the recommended background knowledge as well as free Bridging Courses in Chemistry and Mathematics.

 We do recommend that if you don’t have the assumed knowledge, you give serious consideration to including the Bachelor of Exercise and Sport Science and the Bachelor of Scientific Studies as preferences when you submit your application where, on successful completion of units of study you may be eligible to transfer to the Bachelor of Clinical Exercise Physiology with credit (advanced standing) for core units you have completed.